simeononsecurity/simeononsecurity.ch/content/other/mine-verus-on-android-guide/index.en.md

 2. (Optional) Install [TeamViewer Host](https://play.google.com/store/apps/details?id=com.teamviewer.host.market&hl=en_US&gl=US) or [DroidVNC](https://play.google.com/store/apps/details?id=net.christianbeier.droidvnc_ng&hl=en_US&gl=US) to keep remote access to your device.

 ______
+## Recommended Hardware for Mining Verus on Android

-## The best Android Phones for Mining Verus
+### The best Android Phones for Mining Verus
 Currently there are standout devices in the world of Android Verus Mining in terms of profitability, ROI, durability, and availability.

 1. [**Samsung Galaxy A03s**](https://amzn.to/3saKyYR)